maxskunkworks/dev/O365-Endpoints-Notifications/README.md

 ## Usage

 Deploying the solution is very simple, and no further configuration is required.
-However, before the solution will work, you must authenticate with your Office 365 account before the solution can send emails to the email address you specified as described below.
+However, you must authenticate with your Office 365 account before the solution can send emails to the email address you specified as described below.

 1. Click the **Deploy to Azure** button to open the _Custom deployment_ blade in the Azure portal.